Innovative-CST/Android-Code-Editor/README.md

 ## WARNING
 Please keep a backup of files that you are trying to edit with Android Code Editor.

+## Note
+This program is in beta mode and it has not been released in any market.
+If it is released, the Google Play link will be placed here

 ## Discord
 Join our discord server to keep contact us about Android Code Editor.